20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 Spires and buttes of Monument Valley one of the most popular places to visit in Utah

-Monument Valley is an iconic place to visit in Utah and it was made even more famous by Forrest Gump in the 1990’s.
-The famous sandstone buttes are mightily impressive and photogenic.
+Monument Valley is an iconic place to visit in Utah which was made even more famous by Forrest Gump in the 1990’s.
+And the striking sandstone buttes are mightily impressive and photogenic.
+But our top tip is to remember that you can see lots of the landscape from the main road, and there’s a great southwest facing view from “Forest Gump Point” to find.

 • Drive the Navajo Tribal Park Loop to every vista